 The Wesley Foundation has been around for over a century and has seen many students pass through its doors.
-We love the opportunity to reconnect, like we did in Fall 2013 during our 100th anniversary festivities, and like we do at special events throughout the year.
+We love the opportunity to reconnect, like we did in Fall 2013 during our 100th anniversary festivities, and as we do at special events throughout the year.

 We also like to connect online.
-So please poke around the website–and follow us on Facebook, Instagram and Twitter–to see what today’s Wesley students are up to.
+So please follow us on Facebook, Instagram and Twitter to see what today’s Wesley students are up to.
 And keep reading to see where your fellow Wesley alumni have ended up.

 Stay in Touch and Up to Date

 You can find the Wesley Foundation newsletter here:

 Want to receive the newsletter by mail or email?
 Contact Wayne Wilson at firstname.lastname@example.org or 217-344-1120.

 Where Will Wesley Take You?
 Alumni Profiles

 We’re gathering stories from our alumni about how Wesley prepared them for life beyond college, how it helped them grow into the people they have become.
 Want to share your stories?
 We’d love to hear from you.
 Send an email to email@example.com.

-And for now, check out the first two of what we hope will be an ongoing series of alumni profiles that give us (and our current students) a glimpse at where Wesley can take you.
+Check out two alumni profiles that give us (and our current students) a glimpse at where Wesley can take you.